 Bounce has many convenient partner locations in the Dublin area, making it easy for you to drop off your things before heading off to enjoy the city.
 We know how much better it is to sightsee without the burden of bags.
 Bounce is easy to find and book online, and belongings are insured for up to $10,000 BounceShield™ Protection - all for €5/bag per 24 hours.

 Dublin City Guide

 Top Things to Do

 Whether you're visiting for one night or a whole week, you'll find plenty of things to do in Dublin.
 From museums and memorials to restaurants and boutique shops, you can find hundreds of options.
 Bounce has some suggestions for the top places to see in Dublin.

 Dublin has more than 40 museums highlighting all of the city’s important historic events and places.
 They also have some whiskey and beer museums where you can even have a taste if you are over 21.
 Here are Bounce’s top three suggestions:

 The National Leprechaun Museum: Located in the Twilfit House on Jervis Street in Dublin City Center, the first museum celebrating the world of Leprechauns is fun for everyone.
-Check out the oversized furniture to find out what it feels like to be a tiny person.
-Then look for the gold at the end of the rainbow.

 You’ll want to grab some souvenirs to remember your trip to Dublin.
 Luckily, there are plenty of shopping centers and boutiques in the city to choose from.
 Whether you want something unique for yourself or a trinket for a loved one, you can find it here: